gmh5225/MalDec-EDR/documentation/README.md

 # UnixProtection ( Documentation )

-Comprehensive Documentation on the Functionality and Components of Linux Defender
+Comprehensive Documentation on the Functionality and Components of Unix Defender